Princess Cruises News Center

 About Princess Cruises

 One of the best-known names in cruising, Princess Cruises first set sail in 1965 with a single ship cruising to Mexico.
 Today, the line has grown to become the third largest cruise line in the world, renowned for innovative ships, an array of onboard options, and an environment of exceptional customer service.
-A recognized leader in worldwide cruising, Princess offers approximately 1.3 million passengers each year the opportunity to escape to the top destinations around the globe, aboard a fleet of 16 modern vessels.
+A recognized leader in worldwide cruising, Princess offers approximately 1.7 million guests each year the opportunity to escape to the top destinations around the globe, aboard a fleet of 18 modern vessels.

 A History of Innovation